-Some of the factors that could cause actual results to differ from those expressed or implied by our forward-looking statements include the resolution of the true-up proceedings, including, in particular, the outcome of requests to the Texas Supreme Court for rehearing, future actions by the Public Utility Commission of Texas in response to the decisions by the Texas Supreme Court and the Texas Third Court of Appeals, and any further appeals thereafter, the timing and impact of future regulatory, legislative and IRS decisions, financial market conditions and other factors described in CenterPoint Energy, Inc.'s Form 10-K for the period ended December 31, 2010, under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Certain Factors Affecting Future Earnings", in CenterPoint Energy, Inc.'s Form 10-Q for the quarterly period ended March 31, 2011, under "Cautionary Statement Regarding Forward-Looking Information", "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations of CenterPoint Energy, Inc. and Subsidiaries", and in other filings with the SEC by CenterPoint Energy.
+Some of the factors that could cause actual results to differ from those expressed or implied by our forward-looking statements include the resolution of the true-up proceedings, including, in particular, future actions by the Public Utility Commission of Texas in response to the decisions by the Texas Supreme Court and the Texas Third Court of Appeals, and any further appeals thereafter, the timing and impact of future regulatory, legislative and IRS decisions, financial market conditions and other factors described in CenterPoint Energy, Inc.'s Form 10-K for the period ended December 31, 2010, under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Certain Factors Affecting Future Earnings", in CenterPoint Energy, Inc.'s Forms 10-Q for the quarterly periods ended March 31, 2011, and June 30, 2011, under "Cautionary Statement Regarding Forward-Looking Information", "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations of CenterPoint Energy, Inc. and Subsidiaries", and in other filings with the SEC by CenterPoint Energy.